 Section 1: The 1200W Engineering Frontier

-1200W is not just more power — it requires fundamentally different thermal and speed management engineering.
+1200W requires fundamentally different thermal and speed management engineering.
 Here is what separates a true 1200W machine from a 1000W machine with a bigger label.

 Heat Dissipation Engineering